larsruschak/Connect-Four/README.md

 # Connect-Four
 A Programm To Play Against A Connect Four AI.

-As part of my final thesis, to learn the language Java and to get an introduction to AI's, I programmed an artificial intelligence in the game Connect Four.
+As a part of my final thesis, to learn the language Java and to get an introduction to AI's, I programmed an artificial intelligence in the game Connect Four.
 The AI is based on the minimax algorithm.
 To reduce the computing time, I used the alpha-beta-pruning.
 I implemented several evaluations of the board.
 One evaluates the positions on the board, the other counts rows and checks whether it is possible to extend them to 4 pieces.
 The last one counts the past moves and subtracts them from the score.